Kitano Tenmangū

 Kitano Tenmangū (北野天満宮, Kitano-Tenmangu) is a Shinto shrine in Kamigyō-ku, Kyoto, Japan.

 History

 The shrine was first built in 947 to appease the angry spirit of bureaucrat, scholar and poet Sugawara no Michizane, who had been exiled as a result of political maneuvers of his enemies in the Fujiwara clan.

 The shrine became the object of Imperial patronage during the early Heian period.
 In 965, Emperor Murakami ordered that Imperial messengers be sent to report important events to the guardian kami of Japan.
-These messengers initially presented gifts called ' to 16 shrines; and in 991, Emperor Ichijō added three more shrines to Murakami's list — including Kitano.
+These messengers initially presented gifts called heihaku to 16 shrines; and in 991, Emperor Ichijō added three more shrines to Murakami's list — including Kitano.

 From 1871 through 1946, the Kitano Tenman-gū was officially designated one of the Kanpei-chūsha (官幣中社), meaning that it stood in the second rank of government supported shrines.

 Tenjin

 The shrine was dedicated to Michizane; and in 986, the scholar-bureaucrat was deified and the title of "Tenjin" was conferred.

 A maiko serving tea at the plum blossom festival.

 The grounds are filled with Michizane's favorite tree, the red and white ume or plum blossom, and when they blossom the shrine is often very crowded.
 The Plum Blossom Festival (梅花祭, baikasai) is held on February 25, coinciding with the monthly market.
 An open-air tea ceremony (野点, nodate) is hosted by geiko and apprentice maiko from the nearby Kamishichiken district, where tea and wagashi are served to 3,000 guests by geisha and maiko.
 The plum festival has been held on the same day every year for about 900 years to mark the death of Michizane.
 The outdoor tea ceremony dates back to 1952.
 In that year, a big festival was held to mark the 1,050th anniversary of Michizane's death, based on the historic Kitano Ochakai tea ceremony hosted at the shrine by Toyotomi Hideyoshi.